halolimat/CreativesForGoodLicense/README.md

-# xWare4GoodLicense
-The xWare For Good General Public License Version 1
+# Cretives For Good General Public License

+This public license is not meant to replace the copyright licenses but worked alongside them.
+This license is meant to constrain the way we use our creative software or hardware works.

+Please feel free to reach out and contribute to this license.